Anjok07/ultimatevocalremovergui/README.md

 ```
 python VocalRemover.py
 ```
-3. Copy and paste the error output in the cmd prompt to the issues center on the GitHub repository.
+3. Copy and paste the error output shown in the cmd prompt to the issues center on the GitHub repository.

 ## License